Council of Jamnia: Background

-The Talmud relates that some time before the destruction of the Second Temple in 70 AD, Rabbi Yohanan ben Zakkai relocated to the city of Yavneh, where he received permission from the Romans to found a school of halakha (Jewish religious law).
+The Talmud records that shortly before the destruction of the Second Temple in 70 AD, Rabbi Yohanan ben Zakkai negotiated with the Roman authorities to establish a center of Jewish learning in Yavneh (Jamnia).
+After the Romans besieged Jerusalem, Yohanan ben Zakkai obtained permission from the Roman general Vespasian to relocate and found a school dedicated to studying and developing halakha (Jewish religious law).
+This action ensured that Jewish scholarship and religious life could continue outside the Temple-centric system, which the Romans had destroyed.